 India is a cheap destination for travelers but it’s not free, so don’t make the mistake of underestimating your costs.
 If you stay at hostels (there are a lot of decent ones across the country) you’ll be paying around 5-6 dollars per night on average.
 If you eat in cheap restaurants, you can have a meal in $2 and if you eat three meals per day that means you’ll need around $12 per day or 4360 per month.
 But that’s just the basics.
 Always go shopping for groceries at the local vendor and not in big supermarkets.
 Local vendors are always cheaper because they don’t give receipts.
 No receipt= no tax= cheaper prices.

 I’d double that cost if you’re traveling around and need to take care of your transportation too.
 You also might not find a hostel room so cheap everywhere you go.
 If you want to stay in a hotel with a separate room, you could get a decent one in around $20.
 Domestic flights are more affordable than ever but trains and buses run across the country and cost only a fraction of the price.
 You can also find some good deals on Yatra, Makemytrip, GoIbibo, and even Agoda.
 Now, you might think eating street food might not be safe and you would rather go to a western restaurant.
-Let me tell you why you shouldn’t do that.
+If you want to do that, you can always check out some highly-recommended restaurants in Bangalore, Delhi, Mumbai or some other big cities.
+However, let me tell you why you shouldn’t fear street food.

 You’ll get sick anyway- don’t panic